In a nutshell

 Range of investments

 There’s a wide range of investments to trade on XTB.
-There’s actually over 2,100 – which is a good range for a trading platform.
-(With stock brokers you can find a bigger range.)
+There’s actually over 5,400 – which is a great range for a trading platform.

 The range covers: currencies (foreign exchange), stocks and shares, ETFs (investment funds), indices (stock markets) and commodities (like gold and silver).

-There’s over 1,850 stocks to trade on XTB, which is a pretty decent amount.
+There’s over 3,000 stocks to trade on XTB, which is a decent amount.
 These include all the major companies across the world (16 countries) – including the UK and USA of course, but there’s also Germany, France and Spain and many other European countries.

 ETFs, or exchange-traded funds, are groups of stocks and shares (and sometimes other investments), all packaged together into a single investment.
 And they’re super popular with investors – they make buying investments much easier and cheaper.